mwshinn/PyDDM/doc/quickstart.rst

 .. image:: images/simple-fit.png

 Using the :class:`.Solution` object ``sol`` we have access to a number of other useful functions.
-For instance, we can display the probability of a correct response using :meth:`~.Solution.prob_correct` or the entire histogram of errors using :meth:`~.Solution.pdf_err`.
+For instance, we can display the probability of a correct response using :meth:`~.Solution.prob("correct")` or the entire histogram of errors using :meth:`~.Solution.pdf("error")`.

 .. literalinclude:: downloads/simple.py
    :language: python